metaworm/ezlua/README.md

 }
 ```

-Types impls the `UserData` trait, ezlua also impls `ToLua` for itself, and impls `FromLua` for its reference
+Types which impls the `UserData` trait, ezlua also impls `ToLua` for it, and impls `FromLua` for its reference
 ```rust
 lua.global().set("path_metadata", Path::metadata)?;
 ```

-Defaultly, types binded as userdata is immutable, if you need mutable reference, you can specific a `UserData::Trans` type, and there is a builtin impl that is `RefCell`, so the mutable binding impls looks like this
+Defaultly, types binded as userdata is immutable, if you need **mutable reference**, you can specific a `UserData::Trans` type, and there is a builtin impl that is `RefCell`, so the mutable binding impls looks like this
 ```rust
 use core::cell::RefCell;
 use std::process::{Child, Command, ExitStatus, Stdio};